 Given her rapid success, it is not surprising her employers wanted her to keep bringing in the cash.
 When David Higham joined Curtis Brown in 1924, Nancy Pearn was already ‘queen of the magazines and newspapers’.
 He wrote that she had the love and respect of the authors she represented and the editors she worked with.
 ‘She had skill to match her charm: her authors throve accordingly.’

 D.H.
-Lawrence was a client of Curtis Brown and Nancy started working with him to generate income from magazines and newspapers in 1924 (in his first few letters to her he addressed her as ‘Miss Pearse’).
+Lawrence was a client of Curtis Brown and Nancy started working with him in 1924 to generate income from magazines and newspapers.
+In his first few letters to her he addresses her as ‘Miss Pearse’.
 Even though she didn’t know him well, Nancy uses a chatty style from the start, suggesting this was her normal way of interacting.
 On 29th May 1924, she writes to him in Mexico:

 “Dear Mr Lawrence, I am so glad on this sunshiny day – and you know London can have perfectly beautiful Spring days now and again – to be able to send to you the good news that we have just placed ‘The Border Line’ with Hutchinsons Magazine…”

 And here she is a few months later telling him the story he sent was too long:

 “Dear Mr Lawrence, I was a little scared when I realised the length of the new story – between twelve and thirteen thousand words..”

 She goes on to tell him that the magazine wants to edit it, reminding him at the end how much he is getting paid.
 He reluctantly agrees.
 Their relationship became a close one: she would start her letters ‘Dear darling Mr Lawrence’ when she thought he might get cross as he read further.